-- B.6.5.1 The use of the brake pumps provided by the Organization, both for the front and the rear shaft, is compulsory. - B.6.5.2 The activation lever for the front brake pump needs an authorization to be replaced.
+- B.6.5.1 The use of the brake pumps from the MotoStudent Eligible Parts sheet, both for the front and the rear shaft, is compulsory. - B.6.5.2 The activation lever for the front brake pump needs an authorization to be replaced.
 Authorized parts will be published on the MS eligible parts list by the Organization. - B.6.5.3 It is forbidden to modify any authorized activation lever for the front brake pump.